zephyrproject-rtos/zephyr/doc/reference/shell/index.rst

 		return 0;
 	}

-Function :cpp:func:`shell_fprintf` or the shell print macros:
+Function :c:func:`shell_fprintf` or the shell print macros:
 :c:macro:`shell_print`, :c:macro:`shell_info`, :c:macro:`shell_warn` and
 :c:macro:`shell_error` can be used from the command handler or from threads, but not from an interrupt context.
 Instead, interrupt handlers should use